Philipwur/MSc-Thesis/README.md

   - there is no reason for there to be perfect periodicity because the key element in calculating the alpha is the euclidian distance between points.
 When you distort the lattice to that extent, the average distance between the points will increase, which in turn will lower the alpha.
 The critical density calculation is not the problem.
 - read up on eigenvalues
 - do average distance calculation for x = 0.5 and x = 1.5 etc

+W4
+- send flynn a version of the paragraph (why our size was limit)

 ## Notes